Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/1-sign-in/README.md

 1. Open the `App/appSettings.js` file.
 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-node-webapp` app copied from the Azure portal.
-1. Find the key `tenantInfo` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID.
 1. Find the key `clientSecret` and replace the existing value with the key you saved during the creation of `msal-node-webapp` copied from the Azure portal.
 1. Find the key `redirect` and replace the existing value with the Redirect URI for `msal-node-webapp`. (by default `http://localhost:4000/redirect`).